Team2333/DistilBert-offline-pipeline/README.md

 We used the recent DistilBERT pre-trained large-scale NLP language model and fine-tuned it for the downstream fake news classification task.

 Initial fine-tune training dataset are adopted from CONSTRAINT workshop of AAAI21.
 For offline routine training and updating in the future, we will adopt the Fakenewsnet: A data repository with news content, social context, and spatiotemporal information for studying fake news on social media.
-As we hope to track the lastest trend of popular fake news and broader fake news topic as well.
+Fakenewsnet offers up-to-date datasets and is continuously been updated on a regular basis.
+We hope to track the lastest trend of popular fake news and broader fake news topic as well by doing offline-training of our model and achieve better performance in the online prediction.

 References: